mysociety/pombola/README.md

 ## Installing

-Please see the docs/INSTALL.txt and docs/INSTALL-macos.txt files
+Please see the docs/INSTALL.txt file

 ## Troubleshooting